Josh Harris (quarterback): Baltimore Ravens

-Josh was originally drafted by the Baltimore Ravens in the 2004 NFL Draft.
+Josh was originally drafted in the sixth round by the Baltimore Ravens in the 2004 NFL draft.

 Cleveland Browns

 After a brief stay in Baltimore he went on to the Cleveland Browns for 2 seasons before he was released.

 Calgary Stampeders

 He signed with the Canadian Football League's Calgary Stampeders, in 2005.
 He had 5 carries for 40 yards, and never had a pass attempt.

 New York Giants

 He was later picked up by the New York Giants.
 On July 7, 2006, he was released by the Giants.

 Columbus Destroyers

 He also played for the Arena Football League's Columbus Destroyers.
 He made a pivotal play in the AFL conference championship against the Georgia Force, with a key block that allowed for the winning score.

 Retirement

 He retired from professional football in 2008 to focus on his advertising company, Joshua1and5.

 Marion Blue Racers

 He came out of retirement in 2011 to play for the Marion Blue Racers.
 In their first game, he ran for the game-winning touchdown with 27 seconds remaining.
 It was also the expansion franchise's first victory.
-He led his team to an 8-2 regular season record and a 2nd-place finish in the CIFL.
-He also led them to the CIFL Championship Game, where they lost 44-29 to the Cincinnati Commandos.
+He led his team to an 8–2 regular season record and a 2nd-place finish in the CIFL.
+He also led them to the CIFL Championship Game, where they lost 44–29 to the Cincinnati Commandos.
 Harris has re-signed with the Blue Racers, who have moved to the United Indoor Football League for the 2012 season.